cread134/cread134/README.md

 ![Typescript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

+# PDT - Playermakers Dev team 2023

+This project is to make a game as a team for university.
+The team is made of 20 developers, from artists to programmers.
+I was lead programmer and also did art and animation.

+# Realtime XR projects
+I have been experimenting with creating custom frameworks for naturalistic and immersive interaction in XR environments.

 # Projects
 ## Realtime multiplayer game
 [Repository link](https://github.com/cread134/Unity-mutiplayer-survival-game)

 Over a year I created a fully playable multiplayer survival game in the unity engine.
 I programmed from scratch all game systems such as player movement, interaction etc. The project uses the Fishnet Library for networking and has steamworks integration.

-# PDT - Playermakers Dev team 2023

-This project is to make a game as a team for university.
-The team is made of 20 developers, from artists to programmers.
-I was lead programmer and also did art and animation.